 We're two musicians/film composers whose first names begin with J. We've served as composers, musicians, recording engineers, music mixers, and, sometimes, music directors for over 20 feature films and nationally broadcast documentaries.
 We're also co-founding members of the alt-folk band, The Horse Flies, and the indie rock band, Boy with a Fish, and in those bands we've done a lot of touring and recorded 10 albums, some with a major label.
 The feature films we've scored star such actors as: Bruce Dern, Martin Sheen, Genevieve Bujold, Jacqueline Bisset, Kris Kristofferson, Michael J. Fox, Rip Torn, Tantoo Cardinal, Ernie Hudson, Jerry O’Connell, Marin Hinkle, Luis Guzmán, Treat Williams, Gordon Clapp, Carrie Snodgrass, Jean Louisa Kelly, Nicole Shalhoub, Jessica Hecht, Diane Guerrero and others.
-Documentaries (PBS and others) have focused on such topics as: the history of deaf culture and related civil/human rights struggles, the damaging effects of and alternatives to hydrofracking for natural gas, saving the Lakota language, reclaiming the Cayuhoga river from environmental degradation, the harmful effects of climate change for the indigenous Yup’ik and their way of life, prescription drug abuse, Frederick Law Olmsted and his efforts to democratize access to nature in urban spaces, John James Audubon, The War of 1812, and more).
+Documentaries (PBS and others) have focused on such topics as: the racial/racist history of a state park in North Carolina, the history of deaf culture and related civil/human rights struggles, the damaging effects of and alternatives to hydrofracking for natural gas, saving the Lakota language, reclaiming the Cayuhoga river from environmental degradation, the harmful effects of climate change for the indigenous Yup’ik and their way of life, prescription drug abuse, Frederick Law Olmsted and his efforts to democratize access to nature in urban spaces, John James Audubon, The War of 1812, and more).
 For more about our filmscoring and other work, please go to the Credits page.
 To hear examples, please go to the Music page.

 Judy plays violin, viola, piano and keyboards and is skilled with music composition software (e.g., Digital Performer, Pro Tools, Sibelius, etc.) and a long list of good digital sound sources.
 She's toured and recorded with Natalie Merchant, received an Emmy for one of her documentary film scores, had music used by the New York Times online, and earned a music degree from Indiana University's Jacobs School of Music.